 - Kubu Island Campsite website is good and you can contact them for up-to-date road conditions.

-- The Tracks4Africa Botswana Map* is very useful.
+- The Tracks4Africa Botswana Map* is very useful for driving to Kubu Island.

 - Fuel up and get groceries at Letlhakane in the south or Nata/Maun in the north, there’s no fuel or shops near Kubu Island.